2015 winners announced!

 The prize fund must be spent to help bring the idea to market, for example on, legal advice, website development, and prototypes.
 It can't be used for any other expenses like living costs.
 The money has to be spent within a year of winning.
 It will be released as you need it and you must give us copies of receipts to show how you've spent it.

 If I reach the final, will I get a mentor?

 Yes.
 The winners will receive mentoring from the Low Carbon Entrepreneur delivery team.

-Do I have to be interested in a Siemens internship in order to apply?
+Do I have to be interested in an internship in order to apply?